 This course is designed to apply the theory and practices discussed in the corequisite lecture courses through hands-on tasks.
 Lab activities include, but are not limited to, demonstrations by instructor, assigned tasks utilizing tools, equipment on various mock up vehicles and components.
 Other lab activities may include familiarization of system operation, research of service information, service and repair procedures, as well as component and system diagnosis.
+Lab: 14 hours per week

-Corequisites: AUTO-105, AUTO-111, AUTO-118
+Corequisites: AUTO-111, AUTO-118